 Property and Wealth Measures

-The government will introduce a surcharge on high-value homes.
-Properties worth more than £2 million will pay £2,500 a year.
-Homes worth more than £5 million will pay £7,500.
-Fewer than 1% of homes will pay this charge.
-The government expects the measure to raise more than £400 million by 2031.
+The government will introduce a new surcharge on high-value homes.
+Properties worth over £2 million will pay a yearly charge of £2,500, while those worth more than £5 million will pay £7,500.
+Fewer than 1% of UK homes will pay this charge.
+The government expects the measure to raise over £400 million a year by 2031.

 Energy and Cost-of-Living Support

-The government will scrap the Eco energy scheme in April.
-It argues that the scheme added extra costs to bills for many households.
-Ending it should cut £150 from the average household’s energy bill.
+The government will scrap the ECO energy scheme from April 2026. ministers say this will reduce energy bills for the majority of households.
+Removing the scheme should cut around £150 from the average household’s energy bill.

-Fuel duty will remain frozen until September 2026.
+Fuel Duty will remain frozen until September 2026.
 The 5p cut to fuel duty will also continue for another year.
-These decisions aim to ease pressure on drivers.

 Electric Vehicle Tax